jayrbolton/ui-system-proto-tmp/README.md

 `state` is an instance of some state object.

 `data` is an object that will get merged into the state.
-For every key/value, an `update:key` event will get emitted.
-When all is merged, then `update` gets emitted.
+For every key/value, an event will get emitted (see `on` below).

 ```js
 bc.update({count: 1, hidden: false})